meta-llama/llama-stack/docs/cli_reference.md

 Note that all configurations as well as models are stored in `~/.llama`

-## Step 4: Starting a Llama Stack Distribution and Testing it

-### Step 4.1: Starting a distribution
+### Step 3.3.
+Run

-Now let’s start Llama Stack Distribution Server.

-You need the YAML configuration file which was written out at the end by the `llama stack build` step.
+Now, let's start the Llama Stack Distribution Server.
+You will need the YAML configuration file which was written out at the end by the `llama stack configure` step.

 ```
-llama stack run ~/.llama/builds/local/conda/8b-instruct.yaml --port 5000
+llama stack run ~/.llama/builds/conda/8b-instruct-run.yaml
 ```

-You should see the Stack server start and print the APIs that it is supporting,
+You should see the Llama Stack server start and print the APIs that it is supporting

 ```
-$ llama stack run ~/.llama/builds/local/conda/8b-instruct.yaml --port 5000
+$ llama stack run ~/.llama/builds/local/conda/8b-instruct.yaml

 > initializing model parallel with size 1
 > initializing ddp with size 1